-The ESS mainly consists of lithium battery packs (PACK), Power Converter System (PCS), Rack Control Module (RCM), Liquid Thermal Management System (LTMS), and Thermal Runaway Suppression Device (TRSD).
+The ESS mainly consists of lithium battery packs (PACK), Power Converter System (PCS), DC-DC Converter (DCDC) (optional), Rack Control Module (RCM), Liquid Thermal Management System (LTMS), and thermal runaway suppression system.
 It stores and releases electricity through the control of the RCM.

-- Battery charging: Controlled by the RCM, the electricity from the mains or other power supplies is converted by the PCS into DC electricity, which is then stored in batteries. - Battery discharging: Controlled by the RCM, the electricity released by batteries is converted by the PCS into AC electricity, which is then supplied to loads.
+- Battery charging: Controlled by the RCM, the electricity from the mains or other power supplies is converted by the PCS into DC electricity, which is then stored in batteries. - Battery discharging: Controlled by the RCM, the electricity released by batteries is converted by the DCDC (optional) and PCS into AC electricity, which is then supplied to loads.